Transform Your Home into a Smarter Living Space with Koble. Schedule a Showroom Visit today at 9631 2643 or 9171 5362!

 Now, you may be wondering how the smart switch gets powered up and stays on standby mode.

-The no-neutral The smart switch actually releases a minimal amount of power through the live output wire to the light, which keeps it running.
+The no-neutral smart switch actually releases a minimal amount of power through the live output wire to the light, which keeps it running.
 However, the current is so insignificant that it doesn’t activate the light, but it’s sufficient to maintain the smart switch’s standby mode.

 Wiring diagram of a smart switch when turned off and turned on